 But unlike SAM, the cost to visit Olympic Sculpture Park is $free.99.
 It’s also open year-round from around sunrise to sunset.

-The park first opened in 2007 is definitely a gem in Seattle.
+The park first opened in 2007 and is definitely a gem in Seattle.
 It offers views of the city, Puget Sound, the Olympic Mountains, and a number of intriguing art sculptures, all in a nice outdoor environment.

 I visited Olympic Sculpture Park on a weekday afternoon when there were a handful of people walking, jogging, walking their dogs, or sitting on benches facing Puget Sound.
 There’s also a lot of green space to lay down a blanket or a mat for a picnic, or just to lie down and enjoy being outside.

 There’s a modest amount of concrete/asphalt and gravel pathways that cut through the park that are nice to walk/run on, and provide a convenient viewpoint for many of the sculptures.
-It’s just important to be make sure that wherever on the pathway you pause to look at the art, you don’t get in the way of people who are walking or jogging.
+It’s just important to make sure that wherever on the pathway you pause to look at the art, you don’t get in the way of people who are walking or jogging.

 The sculptures are accompanied by small plaques that provide the title of the piece, the date it was created, the artist who created it, and some information about the artwork or a quote from the artist.
 If you’re interested in learning more about the sculptures selected for the park, a bit of its history, and more, the museum periodically offers tours throughout the year called “Site, Sculpture, Shoreline: Discover the Olympic Sculpture Park.”
 Upcoming tours can be found on the Seattle Art Museum calendar.